dewinterjack/journey/toolbox/javascript/node.md

 I should always check for errors with callbacks.

-It has something to do with the asynchronous flow of an app/
+It has something to do with the asynchronous flow of an app.